ordina-jworks/ordina-jworks.github.io/_posts/2017-11-23-Virtual-Reality.md

 //TODO !!

+Mixed Reality takes the best of all worlds!
+Mixed reality will not replace either AR or VR but does take features from both.
+What makes Mixed Reality special is that it understands the environment.
+They take the form of glasses or headsets with cameras and other sensors.
+Often sensors are used to map the physical 3D space so the virtual objects know where they are situated.
+This is where you get the holographic experiences.
+They are not real holograms but look and act exactly as you would expect from a hologram.
+If you are still looking through the glasses or headset that is.

 ## Creating realities

 Since these kind of applications are often so visual in nature, we can make use of tools used in game development.
 These are some of the most popular and free tools.
 * Unity
 * Unreal Engine